Rush Limbaugh here behind the Golden EIB microphone, broadcast excellence as you have come to know, demand, expect, love, and revere.

 People have forgotten this.

-I have not, they didn't want him in 1976.
+They didn't want him in 1976.

 They didn't want him in 1980.

-If there were no primary system, and if the party bosses in the smoke-filled rooms, as they used to do, picked the nominees, you'd have had some hack that the Republicans would have picked.
+If there were no primary system and if the party bosses in the smoke-filled rooms, as they used to do, picked the nominees, you'd have had some hack that the Republicans would have picked.

-And in 2000, had there not been a primary system, I guarantee you McCain would have been the nominee because the media wanted McCain.
+And in 2000, had there not been a primary system, I guarantee you, McCain would have been the nominee because the media wanted McCain.

-Remember the Straight Talk Express.
+Remember the Straight Talk Express?

 Remember all the stuff that went on in South Carolina.

-Remember the all the crossover Democrats in the primaries that were crossing over and voting for McCain because they wanted McCain because they knew they could beat him.
+Remember all the crossover Democrats in the primaries that were crossing over and voting for McCain because they wanted McCain because they knew they could beat him.

-If it weren't for the primary system, Bush might not have gotten the nomination in 2000.
+If it weren't for the primary system, Bush might not have gotten the nomination in 2000 because the media and the party bosses would have preferred McCain.

 If you want to be a Republican and you want to win, be a conservative.